A loving, devoted teacher and a student brimming with artistic ambition are Wisconsin school shooting victims

 West, 42, lived in DeForest, Wisconsin, and was a teacher at Abundant Life, officials said.

+She was born in St. Charles, Missouri, and graduated from Harrison High School, before going on to graduate from Kennesaw State University in 2005, according to her obituary.

-She worked as a substitute teacher for three years before taking a position as the school’s substitute coordinator, Abundant Life communications director told the Associated Press.
+She worked as a substitute teacher for three years before taking a position as the school’s substitute coordinator, a statement from the school first obtained by the Wisconsin State Journal reads.

+“ALCS is a better school for the work of Erin West,” the statement reads.

+“She served our teachers and students with grace, humor, wisdom, and – most importantly – with the love of Jesus.”

 Angel Brube, a seventh grader who was present during the shooting, told CNN he knew West well, describing her as “kind and caring” and a great communicator.